carranj/ffl-stats-frontend/README.md

-# Angular Dashboard Application
+# The Gentlemen's League Stats Application

-Welcome to the Angular Dashboard Application!
+Welcome to the The Gentlemen's League Stats Application!
 This project uses Angular, Tailwind CSS, and Highcharts to create a responsive dashboard with data visualization.

 ## Table of Contents